ansible-community/molecule-hetznercloud/README.md

 provisioned on each `molecule test` run, SSH keys are generated and managed internally and all resources are cleaned up regardless of whether the role under test succeeds or fails.

-## Support

-If you use this plugin in a commercial setting or you find it personally useful, please support my maintenance work financially through my [Liberapay](https://liberapay.com/decentral1se/) profile or through my [Github Sponsor profile](https://github.com/sponsors/decentral1se).
-I do not receive any financial support from RedHat or Hetzner Cloud for this work.

 ## Install